To learn more about Masterflex Food Grade Hoses, this Winter Solstice, please continue to the end of the article.

 During Christmas time, production facilities of the food industries are operating at a high capacity to transport food from one location to another; but these food industries are subject to stringent requirements to guarantee the safe processing of festive food to be manufactured.
 Therefore, Masterflex hoses and connectors comply, by testing and certification, with the latest food and pharma industry standards; i.e. not all hoses are suitable for transporting edibles, but hoses that comply with strict regulations and directives.

-All Masterflex food-grade hoses have EU 10/2011 regulation for food-grade quality.
+All Masterflex food-grade hoses have EU 10/2011 regulations for food-grade quality.
 Furthermore, Masterflex food hoses also comply with FDA (US Food and Drug Administration) guidelines and the German Food and Feed Code (LFGB).

 Masterflex employs stainless steel wire spirals for all of its food hoses; thus, the food grade quality of the conveyed medium is maintained, even in the event of abrasion of the wall material underneath the wire spiral.